 Security – The 1-bit long field indicates whether encryption and authentication are used in the frame.
 It can be set for all data frames and management frames, which have the subtype set to authentication.

-Reserved – It is a 1-bit long field indicate that all received data frames must be processed in the order.
+Reserved – It is a 1-bit long field that indicates that all received data frames must be processed in order.
 If the field value is set to 1 the received frames must be processed in strict order.